e271828e/Flight.jl/docs/notes/design/sample_time_proposal.md

 divisor, layout offsets — in fields."* `D`, `Φ` and `Δt` are exactly the second kind.
-Two instances of one controller type at different rates and phases differ only in field values, share an entry type, and compile to **one** body — the property the cell-store benchmark (row 162) was run to protect.
+Two instances of one controller type at different rates and phases differ only in field values, share an entry type, and compile to **one** body — the property the cell-store benchmark (D-162) was run to protect.
 Schematically:

 ```julia
 struct HxuBoundaryEntry{C, ...}   # C, stage → select code